billythemusical/recode-fa22/syllabus.md

 # <h>Methodology</h>

 The course is broken up into 7 modules, comprised of one to three classes per module.
 Depending on the needs of the class, there will be some flexibility in the number of classes spent on each and where the assignments will land.
 Typically, the first class of the module will be presented in a tutorial format with the instructor demonstrating and explaining some aspect of computer programming.
-The latter module classes will blend tutorial with various exercises like short in-class coding assigments, partner programming, and sharing student work.
+The latter module classes will blend tutorial with various exercises like short in-class coding assignments, partner programming, and sharing student work.

 In the interest of keeping a lively and discourse, students are encouraged to note any questions they may have and to be ready to ask them when prompted.
 If they wish, they may raise their hand for attention, but please refrain from interrupting the instructor unless necessary.